What You Should Know About This Degree

 - How are online courses delivered?
 Distance learning programs are usually delivered via synchronous or asynchronous classes.
 Students attend synchronous classes remotely at set times throughout the term.
 Asynchronous classes do not have set meeting times.
 Instead, students can access their lessons and assignments at any time.
 Decide which type of delivery method works best for you based on your schedule before selecting a program.

 - Am I eligible for this program?
 Some master’s in health services programs require students to have an educational or professional background in healthcare or a related field.
-When researching programs, be sure to review their eligibility requirements, to confirm that meet the minimum qualifications for admission.
+When researching programs, be sure to review their eligibility requirements to confirm that you meet the minimum qualifications for admission.

 This is also a good time to gather your application materials.
-Make note of application deadlines, so you can submit your materials in a timely manner.
+Make note of application deadlines so that you can submit your materials in a timely manner.
 This will help your admissions process go as smoothly as possible.